Burnsedia/Burnsedia/README.md

 - Neovim - my daily driver
 - Arch Linux - *btw*
 - M1 Mac - for IOS development
-- ThinkPad - for hacking
+- ThinkPad - for on the go hacking
+- PC - art and game development

 ## My Journey